pascaliske/pi-slider/README.md

 # pi-slider

-The pi-slider is a very simple image slider build with jQuery.
+The _pi-slider_ is a very simple image slider build with jQuery.
 It is easy to install.
 See the steps below for the installation.
 There are several options to customize slider.

 ## Installation

 - First we download and unzip the [plugin]()

-- We include the latest version of jQuery (see [Google Developers](https://developers.google.com/speed/libraries/devguide#jquery))
+- We include the latest version of jQuery (see [Google Developers](https://developers.google.com/speed/libraries/devguide#jquery) for cdn-version)

 - Include the CSS-Stylesheet file  and the JavaScript file of the pi-slider in the header of your HTML-file:
 ```html